 The very best examples of kitchen design do not stop at the finish of the kitchen units, the ingenuity of the layout or the choice of worktop material utilised.
-The real magic is all in the clever details.
-Storage solutions, ingenious hygiene maintenance and practical kitchen accessories are all elements that can upgrade a good kitchen to one that is ideal for all your needs, and paying close attention to these features and other hidden solutions can help to create something really revolutionary.
+The real magic is all in the clever details that may not meet the eye at first glance.
+Storage solutions, ingenious hygiene maintenance and practical kitchen accessories are all elements that can upgrade a good kitchen to one that is ideal for all your needs and paying close attention to these features and other hidden solutions can help to create something really revolutionary.

 Soft Close Kitchen Hinges

 Curious as to how soft close doors work?
 Soft close hinges tend to be manufactured with plastic pads fitted to connect with the leaf of the door just before it touches the frame.
 This is to soften the impact and is assisted by an internal damper that is set at an angle and reacts when the leaf swings closed to a certain point (this point can be changed by adjusting the hinge tension).
 From here, the damper slows the movement of the door right down and controls it so that it simply taps shut quietly and gently.